pasliwa/MLModNet_tutorial/docs/tutorial/part_1.md

 ```bash
 python ../multilayer_python/create_COGENT_options_from_processed_files.py
 ```
 This will create a file, called `COGENT_options.csv` in the `options` folder.
 It will contain the default options for COGENT with Pearson correlation.
-(Remember to change the working_direct and options_file pointers if you are working in a different context.)

 Now we actually need to run COGENT, and there is a convenient wrapper that uses all the previous files we generated to figure out how to run COGENT.